vitay/deeprl/document.md

 However, this approach would suffer from several problems:

-1. The trajectory space is extremely huge, so one would need a lot of sampled trajectories to have a correct estimate of the objective function.
+1. The trajectory space is extremely huge, so one would need a lot of sampled trajectories to have a correct estimate of the objective function (**high variance**).
 2. For stability reasons, only small changes can be made to the policy at each iteration, so it would necessitate a lot of episodes (**sample complexity**).
 3. The probability of a trajectory is difficult to estimate: the initial probability distribution $p_0$ has to be known, as well as the dynamics of the MDP ($p(s_{t+1} | s_t, a_t)$).
 Those could be approximated or learned (*model-based RL*), but it would limit the applicability of the method and approximation errors would accumulate quickly over a trajectory.
 4. For continuing tasks ($T = \infty$), the return can not be estimated.

-The methods presented in this section are called **policy gradient methods**.
+The policy search methods presented in this section are called **policy gradient methods**.
 As we are going to apply gradient ascent on the weights $\theta$ in order to maximize $J(\theta)$, all we actually need is the gradient $\nabla_\theta J(\theta)$ of the objective function w.r.t the weights:

 $$
     \nabla_\theta J(\theta) = \frac{\partial J(\theta)}{\partial \theta}